mintgroen/ebusd_to_influxdb_tool/README.md

 The process is divided into three main steps:

-1.  **Generate a Schema:** The `Json_schema_generator.py` script connects to your eBUS daemon, fetches all available data points, and creates a schema file (`ebusd_data.json`).
+1.  **Generate a Schema:** The `json_schema_generator.py` script connects to one or more eBUS daemon URLs (defined in the config), fetches all available data points, and merges them to create a single schema file (`data/ebusd_data.json`).
 This schema defines which data points you want to monitor and how they should be structured.
-2.  **Fetch Data:** The `ebus_http_request_to_json.py` script is a simple utility to fetch the raw JSON data from the eBUS daemon and save it to a file (`output.json`).
+2.  **Fetch Data:** The `ebus_http_request_to_json.py` script is a utility to fetch raw JSON data from one or more eBUS daemon URLs.
+For each URL, it saves the output to a corresponding `data/ebusd_xxxx.json` file, where `xxxx` is the main root key of the JSON response.
 This is useful for debugging and inspecting the data.
 3.  **Push to InfluxDB:** The `request_json_output_to_influx.py` script is the main workhorse.
-It fetches the latest data from the eBUS daemon, filters and processes it according to the schema you generated, and writes the selected data points to your InfluxDB database.
+It fetches the latest data from all configured eBUS daemon URLs, filters and processes the data according to the generated schema, and writes the selected data points to your InfluxDB database.

 ## Files

-*   `ebus_http_request_to_json.py`: Fetches raw JSON data from the eBUS daemon.
+*   `ebus_http_request_to_json.py`: Fetches raw JSON data from the eBUS daemon(s).
-*   `Json_schema_generator.py`: Generates a schema file from the eBUS data.
+*   `json_schema_generator.py`: Generates a schema file from the eBUS data.
 *   `request_json_output_to_influx.py`: Fetches, processes, and pushes data to InfluxDB.
-*   `config.json`: Configuration file for the InfluxDB script (eBUS URL and InfluxDB credentials).
+*   `data/config.json`: The main configuration file.
+This is where you define eBUS URLs and InfluxDB credentials. **This file is not in the repository and must be created by you.**
+*   `example data/config.json.example`: An example configuration file.
+You should copy this to `data/config.json` and edit it.
-*   `ebusd_data.json`: The generated schema file (not included in the repository by default).
+*   `data/ebusd_data.json`: The generated schema file (not included in the repository by default).
-*   `output.json`: Example raw JSON output from the eBUS daemon.
+*   `example data/`: This folder contains example files.

 ## Usage

 ### 1. Prerequisites

 *   Python 3
-*   The `requests` and `influxdb` Python libraries.
+*   The `requests` and `influxdb-python` Python libraries.
 You can install them using pip:

     ```bash
     pip install requests influxdb